Michalis17/Travel-Buddy-WebApp/README.md

-Axios = for making get request to third part APIs on the server jspdf = for making a PDF with info about the trip Bootstrap = for styling and a navbar component
+Axios = for making get request to third part APIs on the server jspdf = for making a PDF with info about the trip Bootstrap = to make it easier to style components

 To see a full list of all the depedencies used in this project look at the  _package.json_ file.